port-demo/port-upbound-demo/README.md

 To create the actions, follow these steps:

+1. Go to Port's [builder](https://app.getport.io/dev-portal/data-model) screen;

-1. Expand the blueprint you wish to create an action for;
+2. Expand the blueprint you wish to create an action for;
 ![expandBlueprint](https://github.com/port-demo/port-upbound-demo/blob/main/static/expandBlueprint.png?raw=true)

-2. Edit click the `...` to open the blueprint's dropdown menu, and click `Edit Json`;
+3. Edit click the `...` to open the blueprint's dropdown menu, and click `Edit Json`;
 ![editBlueprintAsJson](https://github.com/port-demo/port-upbound-demo/blob/main/static/editBlueprintAsJson.png?raw=true)

-3. Switch to the `Actions` tab, and paste the contents of the `-Actions.json` in the editor and click `Save`.
+4. Switch to the `Actions` tab, and paste the contents of the `-Actions.json` in the editor and click `Save`.
 ![saveBlueprintActions](https://github.com/port-demo/port-upbound-demo/blob/main/static/saveBlueprintActions.png?raw=true)